 There are no set entry requirements for Foundation Degrees.
 Relevant commercial and industrial experience is valued.

 A full-time Foundation Degree course usually takes two years to complete; a part-time programme normally takes longer.

 After completing a Foundation Degree, many students go on to a full Honours Degree; this usually takes one further year of study.

 You can find out more about Foundation Degrees and search for courses on the UCAS website.
-Just one example is the Foundation Degree in Applied Computing at City of Bath College.
+Just one example is the Foundation Degree in Graphic Design and Digital Arts at City of Bristol College.

 Higher National Diplomas (HNDs) and Higher National Certificates (HNCs) are work-related courses available in a wide range of vocational areas.
 They can be taken through universities and colleges.